prasannavl/icomponent/packages/icomponent/README.md

   // Note: connected does not mean the component is fully loaded.
   // It just means it's connected to the DOM tree.
 But, if you desire
-  // load semantics, just call renderNow to finish rendering immediately.
+  // load semantics, just call render to finish rendering immediately.
   // Components are, by default 'predictably' lazy. connected() {
       super.connected();